schirliuradu/Project-manager-node/README.md

 # Project manager

+This is another microservice of the `Project manager` cluster.

+### About _Project manager_

+_**Project manager**_ is a management tool that allows company users to create projects and tasks, assign tasks to projects and users, and track the progress of the tasks.

+### Tech specs

-This project is a nodejs with TypeScript application that uses Mysql for data storage and TypeORM for database management.
+The project manager microservice is a _nodejs_ with _TypeScript_ application that uses _Mysql_ for data storage and _TypeORM_ for database management and _Apache Kafka_ as message broker.
-This is part of the Project manager node microservice cluster, responsible only for project and task entities.

 ## Features

 - [x] Project creation
 - [x] Project data retrieval
-- [x] Project data update
 - [x] Project data deletion
+- [ ] Project data update
 - [x] Unit tests
 - [ ] Feature tests (to be finished)